 A third reason to be socially responsible is a strategic one.
 Because Michael Porter is a world-renowned business strategy scholar, writer, and consultant, many observers were surprised to find him writing a major Harvard Business Review article about corporate social responsibility in 2006.
-15 But, with coauthor Mark Kramer, he outlined a strategic approach to CSR that begins by emphasizing the interdependence of business and society.
+But, with coauthor Mark Kramer, he outlined a strategic approach to CSR that begins by acknowledging the interdependence of business and society.
 The authors rely on the premise that business needs a healthy society because only a healthy society can produce a productive workforce and the rules of the road that make business transactions possible.
-A healthy society also needs business to innovate; create jobs, goods, and services; and pay the taxes that support societal activities.
+A healthy society also needs business to innovate, create jobs, goods, and services, and pay the taxes that support societal activities.
 Therefore the best CSR initiatives will be simultaneously good for the business and for society.

-Importantly, the strategic approach to CSR offers managers a strong basis for making decisions about which stakeholders and social responsibility issues should garner their attention and resources given the multitude of options available.
-Porter and Kramer proposed that each firm should carefully analyze its own business in search of two things: those places where the firm is doing harm and those initiatives where the firm can do good by providing unique opportunities to create shared value-value for the business and for society simultaneously.
-Companies should begin the harm reduction part of this analysis by scrutinizing the social impacts of the company's value chain.
+Importantly, the authors also argued that the strategic approach to CSR offers managers a stronger basis for making decisions about which stakeholders and social responsibility issues should garner their attention and resources given the multitude of options available.
+They proposed that each firm should carefully analyze its own business in search of those initiatives that will provide opportunities to create shared value-value for the business and for society simultaneously.
+They propose that companies should begin this analysis by scrutinizing the social impacts of the company's value chain.
 The value chain, a concept Porter introduced earlier to strategic management, describes all the normal business activities of a firm that add value as a product or service passes from one part of the business to another.
 For example, in a manufacturing operation, one would consider inbound logistics (e.g., raw material acquisition and transportation), manufacturing operations, outbound logistics, marketing and sales activities, and post-sales support.
 Support functions such as human resources management and firm infrastructure undergird the entire value chain and should also be considered.
 Managers involved in the firm's daily operations are asked to look carefully at the value chain and consider where in the chain the firm creates harm or has the potential to do so, with an eye toward reducing such harm.
-Therefore a natural resources company would need to focus more on environmental issues while a company that sells toys might need to focus more on child safety issues or labor conditions in its overseas plants.
+Therefore a natural resources company would focus more on environmental issues while a company that sells toys might need to focus more on child safety issues.
+We would add that this kind of analysis is also an opportunity to identify where the company has the potential to do social good because of its unique knowledge and expertise.
+For example, one could say that FedEx is in the dependability business.
+Packages need to arrive at their destination no matter what the weather or other contingency, so the company prepares itself to handle these contingencies.
+Such preparation made the company invaluable after Hurricane Katrina.
+It had prepared by positioning ice, water, generators, and facility repair kits in key locations.
+The company was also ready with 60 tons of Red Cross provisions, something it does routinely in advance of such disasters.
+The company was able to repair a FedEx radio antenna in New Orleans, thus providing rescuers with reliable radio communications that had been lacking for days.
+12

-Value chain activities should be considered prime candidates for a firm's corporate social responsibility initiatives because they can benefit society by reducing harm (or doing social good) and can also help the company by reducing costs or by improving its reputation.
+Value chain activities should be considered prime candidates for corporate social responsibility initiatives because they benefit society by reducing harm (or doing social good) and can also help the company by reducing costs or by improving its reputation.
 According to Porter and Kramer, the firm should study best practices for addressing these issues, create clear goals and evaluation criteria, and implement the initiatives.
 The authors call this approach "responsive CSR."
-16